Tourette Syndrome Causes, Symptoms, and Treatment

 However, it’s important not to confuse or conflate Tourette Syndrome with a persistent tic disorder: "Also known as chronic motor tic disorder, it features motor tics only, no vocal tics, no sniffing, no coughing, or anything like that.
 And that's pretty common.
 Persistent vocal tic disorder—that is vocal tics only with no history of motor tics—is much less common."

 And then there’s provisional tic disorder, which applies to somebody who has tics—of any kind—that have been present for less than a year.
 "It's called provisional because only about 10% of kids with provisional tic disorder go on to develop more persistent tics or Tourette Syndrome," says Dr. Piacentini.
-"However, you don't get that diagnosis until you've actually had the tics for a year."
+"However, they don't get that diagnosis until they've actually had the tics for a year."

 Functional Tic Disorders vs Tourettes: What’s the Difference?